roderm/RpiLights/README.md

 ## Known issues
 - [x] two on or off in a row kills programm
 - [ ] telnet commands won't work without space at the end
+- [ ] Awfull hack to get IP: Loop till ip hasbeen received instead of wait for system is online